NeisVac-C (Meningococcal Group C Polysaccharide Conjugate Vaccine)

 Dosage Instructions

-For infants under 12 months: Two separate doses, with the first dose given not earlier than 8 weeks of age and at least two months between doses.
-After completing the infant course, children should receive a single booster dose in their second year of life.
-For children 12 months and older, adolescents, and adults: A single dose is recommended.
-The vaccine must not be injected under the skin or into a blood vessel.
+For infants under 12 months, two doses are given, starting no earlier than 8 weeks of age, with at least two months between doses.
+A booster dose is recommended in the second year of life.
+For those aged 12 months and older, a single dose is recommended.

 What If You Miss a Dose?